 Trying to be everything to everyone is the fastest way to lose the tug of war.
 Small brands are winning by doing one thing exceptionally well.

-The most effective way to solve the tug of war is to offer a Value Anchor high frequency paired with items to create an Experience Halo.
+The most effective way to solve the tug-of-war is to offer a Value Anchor paired with other margin friendly items to create an Experience Halo.